blukii/Developers/blukiiHub/api_json_blukii_config_en.md

 Notes:
 * The described format is valid for JSON API version 1.0 and 2.0.
-* The blukii configuration data is only interpreted by the blukii Hub, if the HTTP response code is 200 (HTTP_OK).
+* The blukii configuration data is only interpreted by the blukii Hub, if the HTTP response code is 200 (HTTP_OK) or 201 (HTTP_ACCEPTED).

 This format contains a blukii array with configuration data.